tonqa/ddd-soda-machine/README.md

 ### Hexagonal architecture

-The hexagonal architecture uses a domain model as its core and connects these via adapters to the environment.
-This is a fundamental change to the multiple layer architecture, in which all the layers had concerns on its own.
-In hexagonal architecture all the interfaces and UIs are isolated via adapters, which can be connected via ports to the domain model.
+Soda machine is based on the hexagonal architecture.
+This architecture style uses a domain model as its core and connects these via adapters to the environment.
+This is a fundamental change to the multiple layer architecture, in which all the layers had concerns on their own.
+In hexagonal architecture style all the interfaces and UIs are organized and isolated via adapters, which can be connected to ports in the domain model.

 ![Hexagonal architecture is used for the application](hexagonal.png)